mbenoukaiss/clapet/README.md

 username ALL = NOPASSWD : /usr/bin/pmset
 ```

-You should now be able to run `pmset` without entering your password
+You should now be able to run `sudo pmset` without entering your password.
+The configuration in this step
+may get erased after a macOS upate, you should do it again if the app starts asking for permissions again.

 ### Uninstalling